Reaction Time Test

 Practice regularly

-Like any skill, reaction time improves with practice.
-Short daily sessions are more effective than occasional long ones.
+Reaction time improves with practice.
+Short daily sessions beat occasional long ones.

 Stay focused

-Moderate caffeine can improve alertness and reaction time.
-But too much causes jitters that hurt performance.
-Find your sweet spot.
+Moderate caffeine improves alertness and reaction time.
+Too much causes jitters that slow you back down.

 Factors that affect reaction time